-Comparing Corrected invention 2 of the case with Invention A-4, they are different in the Different features 1 to 3, and different also in the following points.
+Comparing Corrected invention 2 of the case with Invention A-4, they are different in the Different features 1 to 4, and different also in the following points.

-In Corrected invention 2 of the case, "the transfer means includes a take-out 64 / 71 mechanism for taking out the front container from the shelf area and a moving mechanism for moving the container behind to the front, and the container behind moved to the front by the moving mechanism is taken out by the take-out mechanism from the shelf area," while it is unclear, in Invention A-4, whether a container is taken out by conveyance means from a plurality of shelf areas in a storeroom, the containers are stored in a depth direction, and the conveyance means includes transfer means for taking out a rear container after taking out a front container with respect to the frontage where the containers are taken out (hereinafter referred to as "Different feature 4").
+In Corrected invention 2 of the case, "the transfer means includes a take-out mechanism for taking out the front container from the shelf area and a moving mechanism for moving the container behind to the front, and the container behind moved to the front by the moving mechanism is taken out by the take-out mechanism from the shelf area," while it is unclear, in Invention A-4, which is configured to take out a container from a plurality of shelf areas of a storeroom by conveyance means, whether a plurality of containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a rear container after taking out a front container with respect to the frontage where containers are taken out (hereinafter referred to as "Different feature 5").

-(3) Examination on Different feature 4
+(3) Examination on Different feature 5